nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

-1. User request to remove a label from a task
+1. User request to remove a label from a task.
-2. System removes the label from the task and notifies user
+2. System removes the label from the task and notifies user.

 **Extensions**